ros2/rmw_zenoh/README.md

 ### Configuration

 > [!NOTE]
-> To have Zenoh SHM working, it should be enabled on all Zenoh routers across the message path
+> To have Zenoh SHM working, it should be enabled on all Zenoh routers across the message path.

 To enable Zenoh SHM, the `transport/shared_memory/enabled` zenoh Config key should be set to `true` in Zenoh `config json` file or through environment like this: